R&D Tax Claims Towards a Sustainable Maritime Future and Unlocking Innovation

 • Developing a new or improved method for marine biofouling detection and prevention.

 These are just some of the many examples of marine innovation that could qualify for R&D tax credits.
 If you are undertaking any of these activities, or any other activities that involve resolving scientific or technological uncertainties, then you are likely carrying out qualifying R&D. RCK Partners can help you claim your R&D tax credits and support your marine innovation.
-We can help you identify and maximise your qualifying expenditure, prepare and submit your claims to HMRC, and provide Claim Resolution Services.
+We can help you identify and maximise your qualifying expenditure, prepare and submit your claims to HMRC, and provide Claim Resolution Services (if necessary) .
 We can also advise you on how to optimise your R&D strategy and processes, and how to access other funding opportunities for your marine innovation.
-We have experts from industry with backgrounds in different engineering fields and a strong grasp of the R&D tax credit scheme., who can understand your technical challenges and solutions.
-Contact us here.
+At RCK, we have experts from industry with backgrounds in different engineering fields and a strong grasp of the R&D tax credit scheme, who can understand your technical challenges and solutions.

 Explore other articles